Shomrim (neighborhood watch group): Police relations and controversy

-Stamford Hill Shomrim members receive ongoing training from the Police at Stoke Newington Police Station and are kept updated about new, targeted police operations in the area.
+Stamford Hill Shomrim members receive ongoing training from the Police at Stoke Newington Police Station, and are kept updated about new, targeted police operations in the area.

 Funding

-Shomrim organizations receive voluntary donations mostly from members of the Orthodox Jewish Community they serve.
+Shomrim and Shmira organizations receive voluntary donations mostly from members of the Orthodox Jewish Community they serve.

-New York Shomrim groups have been successful at securing taxpayer funding in member earmarks for their operations, allowing them to buy sophisticated equipment.
+Both Shmira and Shomrim groups have been successful at securing taxpayer funding in member earmarks for their operations, allowing them to buy sophisticated equipment.
 Commentators cite the groups' effectiveness and also their political clout as a voting bloc that follows rabbis' direction.